leon-domingo/mydict/README.md

 # ==> 3
 ```

-We can instantiate it from a _dict_ of any level of complexity
+We can instantiate it from a _dict_ of any level of complexity:

 ```python
 d = MyDict({'foo': 'bar', 'baz': [1, 2, {'foo': 'bar', 'baz': 'Hello, world!'}]})